Essential Advice for SQE1

 Some Welsh laws are different.
 You should be aware that the laws that apply in England may be different from the laws that apply in Wales.
 For example, SDLT is the stamp duty land tax in England and Northern Ireland, while LTT is the land transaction tax in Wales.
 In Wales, the Welsh language has official status and can be used in proceedings in Wales.
 These factors have consequences for how the law operates in Wales.

-Developing areas of law will not be tested.
+Developing areas of law are not tested.
 Unlike your law school which often asks you to discuss controversial topics, issues subject to ongoing debate will not be examined.
 For example, whether actual knowledge or constructive knowledge is necessary to establish a knowing receipt, whether promissory estoppel requires detrimental reliance, and whether a remedial constructive trusts exists in English law are issues without definitive answers.

 Remember certain legal terms.
 You should remember certain case names, statutory provisions, regulatory authorities, and what they mean because they can be the terms directly used in the questions.
 These terms are normally used to describe a legal principle or an area of law or a rule or procedural step.
 If you don’t remember them, you will not be able to select the correct answers.
 Examples include Rylands v Fletcher, Saunders v Vautier, Section 25 notice, Section 8 notice, Section 21 notice, Part 36 offer, Part 20 claim, Part 8 claim, and Jervis v Harris clause.